Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: Conclusion

 \section{Conclusion}

-We introduced very expressive search spaces of algebraic architecture terms constructed with \acrshort{cfg}s.
-To efficiently search over the huge search spaces, we proposed \acrshort{search-strategy}, an efficient \acrshort{bo} strategy with a tailored kernel leveraging the available hierarchical information.
-Our experiments indicate that both our search space design and our search strategy can yield strong performance over existing baselines.
-Our results motivate further steps towards the discovery of neural architectures based on even more atomic primitive computations.
-Furthermore, future works could (simultaneously) learn the search space (\ie, learn the grammar) or improve search efficiency by means of multi-fidelity optimization or gradient-based search strategies.
+We introduced a unifying search space design framework for hierarchical search spaces based on \acrshort{cfg}s that allows us to search over \emph{all (abstraction) levels} of neural architectures, foster \emph{regularity}, and incorporate user-defined \emph{constraints}.
+To efficiently search over the resulting huge search spaces, we proposed \acrshort{search-strategy}, an efficient \acrshort{bo} strategy with a kernel leveraging the available hierarchical information.
+Our experiments show the \emph{versatility} of our search space design framework and how it can be used to study the performance impact of architectural design choices beyond the micro-level.
+We also show that \acrshort{search-strategy} \emph{can be superior} to existing NAS approaches.
+Our empirical findings motivate further steps into investigating the impact of other architectural design choices on performance as well as search on search spaces with even more atomic primitive computations.
+Next steps could include the improvement of search efficiency by means of multi-fidelity optimization or meta-learning, or simultaneously search for architectures and the search spaces themselves.